qlik-oss/sn-filter-pane/README.md

 ## Create a Qlik Sense extension

 Use the `npm run serve` command to build a Qlik Sense extension.
-Then add the extension to your Qlik Sense installation.
+Then add the extension to your local Qlik Sense installation.

 For example:
 ```bash